Ron Rice, US, 1963/1981, 16mm-to-35mm 108 min.

-The Queen of Sheba Meets Atom Man follows the two titular characters: Winifred Bryan as the lounging, sloth-like Queen of Sheba and Mead as the Atom Man, a quasi-reprisal of his persona from The Flower Thief with added Chaplin inflection.
-While much of the action of the film can be boiled down to goofin’ by the cast—mainly Bryan and Mead, but occasionally others like Jack Smith, Jonas Mekas, The Living Theatre’s Julian Beck and Judith Malina, and The Fugs’s Ed Sanders, whether obscured by costume or not—the minimal action of the film becomes engrossing and affecting.
-The black and white, silent footage was edited by Taylor Mead between 1979–82, working from the director’s notes and his memories.
-Mead’s added score, plundered from cool jazz, honky tonk, ragtime and pop records, perfectly underlines the film’s many changing moods and atmospheres.
+The Queen of Sheba Meets Atom Man follows the two titular characters: Winifred Bryan is the lounging, sloth-like Queen of Sheba and Taylor Mead is the Atom Man, a quasi-reprisal of his persona from The Flower Thief with added Chaplin inflection.
+While much of the action of the film can be boiled down to goofin’ by the cast—mainly Bryan and Mead, but occasionally others like Jack Smith, Jonas Mekas, The Living Theatre’s Julian Beck and Judith Malina, and The Fugs’s Ed Sanders—the minimal action of the film becomes engrossing and affecting.
+The black and white silent footage was edited by Taylor Mead between 1979 and 82, working from the director’s notes and memory.
+Mead’s added score, plundered from cool jazz, honkytonk, ragtime and pop records, perfectly underlines the film’s many changing moods and atmospheres.

 Restored by Anthology Film Archives and The Film Foundation with funding provided by The George Lucas Family Foundation.